Nisha318/Nisha318.github.io/_posts/2023-09-27-walking-an-application-thm-walkthrough.md

 <!-- Task 2: Importance of Completing a Site Review for Discovered Pages -->
 <div id="task-2-site-review">
-  <h3>Task 2: Importance of Completing a Site Review for Discovered Pages</h3>
+  <h4>Importance of Completing a Site Review for Discovered Pages</h4>
   <p>As a penetration tester, one of your primary responsibilities is to identify features within a website or web application that could be vulnerable to exploitation.
 These typically include interactive elements that engage with the user.</p>

   <p>Identifying these interactive parts can range from easily spotting a login form to thoroughly examining the website's JavaScript.
 A good starting point is to use your browser to explore the website, taking notes on each page, area, and feature, and summarizing your findings.</p>